2014 Annual Conference

 Philosophy and Activism: Compatible or In Tension?
 Ramona Ilea, Pacific University

-The Normalized Technique of Protest and Power Relations: A Foucauldian Analysis, Jesus Ramirez, University of South Florida
+The Normalized Technique of Protest and Power Relations: A Foucauldian Analysis, Jesus Ramirez, University of South Florida - Issues in International Justice (SU 319)

 Chair: Celeste D. Harvey, Marquette University